cmelias-cyber/cybersecurity-portfolio/Linux-File-Permissions/linux-file-permissions.md

 -rw--w---- .project_x.txt
 drwx--x--- drafts
 ```

-The output showed five files, including the hidden file `.project_x.txt`, and one subdirectory named `drafts`.
+The output also includes the current directory (`.`) and the parent directory (`..`), which are displayed because of the `-a` option.
+These entries help identify the current location within the file system while ensuring that hidden files are also listed.
+The directory contains five project files, one hidden file (`.project_x.txt`), and one subdirectory (`drafts`).

 > Add a screenshot of the `ls -la` command and its output here if available.

+## Describe the Permissions String

 ## Describe the Permissions String